Man Utd 4-0 Chelsea: Harsh lesson for Lampard’s youngsters in Old Trafford mauling | Goal.com

 The 21-year-old can certainly be more decisive and make better decisions in the final third.
 Like some of his team-mates, he will believe that he could have been more efficient during Chelsea’s long periods of dominance.

-Manchester United had young players of their own leading the line but Marcus Rashford, Anthony Martial and Andreas Perreira have more experience at the top level of football.
+Manchester United had young players of their own leading the line but Marcus Rashford, Anthony Martial and Andreas Pereira have more experience at the top level of football.

 Chelsea were unlucky to hit the woodwork twice, but they also must accept that their finishing was not clinical enough.